-Hot Tamales are intensely spicy and sweet.
+Hot Tamales candy are intensely spicy and sweet.
 That demands a high acid wine with low alcohol to cut the spice and high sugar content, something like a German Riesling.

 Tootsie Rolls go very well with a Tawny Port.
 A twenty year old Tawny Port will taste like nuts and orange peel.

 Reese's Pieces go perfectly with Vin Santo from Italy.
 This wine has a nutty flavor, a great match with the peanut buttery candy.